Knowledge Base

 Are you ready to take your PSC research to the next level?

 Join a research teams to perform cutting-edge research in pulsar astrophysics!
 These teams are composed of both new and veteran researchers and will observe with the 20 m telescope and analyze data through Jupyter notebooks and other tools.
 Students must have passed the pulsar certification tests and inspected 1000 plots to participate.
 These projects will result in real, publishable research results!
-If you are interested in joining a team, complete this statement of interest form

 1) Giant Pulse Bonanza